jQSfire125/my_blog/about.markdown

 My name is Rogelio Montemayor

 I was born and raised in Mexico.
-I am 46 years old.
 I studied civil engineering at Monterrey Tech (ITESM) in Mexico, then worked for BCG, a management consulting company, and then went on to get an MBA at the Stanford Graduate School of Business.

 Since then I have worked in real estate, mining and energy.
 I am currently the CEO of a private natural gas producer in Mexico I co-founded.
 It is a small company, about 80 employees.